zalando/problem/constraint-violation.md

 title: Constraint Violation
 ---

-A problems that indicates a syntactically correct, yet semantically illegal request.
+A problem that indicates a syntactically correct, yet semantically illegal request.
 It's **not** meant to be used for end-user input validation, but for client developer convenience.
 Any constraint violation problem happening in production should be considered a bug.

 ```yaml
 {